MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomsafearray-class.md

 ### <a name="parameters"></a>Parametri

 *ppArray*<br/>
-Un puntatore a un percorso in cui creare il nuovo `SAFEARRAY`.
+Puntatore a una posizione in cui creare il nuovo `SAFEARRAY`oggetto.

 ### <a name="return-value"></a>Valore restituito

-Restituisce S_OK se l'operazione riesce, o un valore HRESULT di errore in caso di errore.
+Restituisce S_OK in caso di esito positivo o un errore HRESULT in caso di esito negativo.

 ### <a name="remarks"></a>Note

-Questo metodo copia il contenuto di un `CComSafeArray` dell'oggetto in un `SAFEARRAY` struttura.
+Questo metodo copia il contenuto di un `CComSafeArray` oggetto in una `SAFEARRAY` struttura.

 ##  <a name="create"></a>  CComSafeArray::Create